natcap/invest.users-guide/source/roadmap.rst

 + Productivity (e.g. pre-smolt/spawner; recruit/spawner)
 + Survival estimates (age- or stage-specific and/or area-specific)
 + Table describing influence of human activity or climate change on survival and productivity.
-+ Cost and price information for the commercial sector.
++ Cost and price information for the commercial sector

 Outputs
 """""""
-+ Catch partitioned by sector (e.g. commercial and recreational).
-Area-specific if data exist.
++ Catch partitioned by sector (e.g. commercial and recreational)-area-specific if data exist.
 + Value of commercial catch

 Future features